 Because Unibestos was manufactured with asbestos long before Pittsburgh Corning acquired the product line in 1962, the company faced liability charges beginning in the 1970s.

 As these lawsuits accumulated, they cost the company millions of dollars.
 As a result, Pittsburgh Corning struggled to stay afloat.
 By 2000, Pittsburgh Corning filed for bankruptcy protection in an attempt to reorganize.
 It took more than a decade to reorganize successfully.

-Part of the reorganization plan included the creation of an asbestos trust.
-This trust opened in 2013 with over $3 billion.
+Part of the reorganization plan included the creation of an asbestos trust called the Pittsburgh Corning Corporation Asbestos Personal Injury Settlement Trust.
+It opened in 2013 with over $3 billion in funding.

 Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.